jsonresume/jsonresume.org/themes/stackoverflow/README.md

 ## Remarks

 The CVs of Samantha Jones were made up / translated for me by ChatGPT.
+I also used ChatGPT to translate all handlebars templates to `jsx` code.
+Worked brilliantly and saved me so much time!